smiromania/Website-Clustering/README.md

 This undertaking displays the design of the anticipated productive deliverables:

 ### ✅ Solution Exposition / Presentation
-From my side, I looked at this as a task of visual hashing and maybe comparison.
+From my side, I looked at this as a task of visual hash and comparison.
 Instead of K-Means or DBSCAN, I used perceptual hashing to quantify the visual similarity between logos.
 The idea was to keep it low-tech and deterministic, and to scale up for an efficient performance on small to mid-size datasets.

 We played around with different icon tags-such as